cs4620/Spring2021/DayReview.md

 - Students understand that commercial renderers can us both the GPU and ray tracing.
 - Students understand the input that a ray tracer needs.
 - Students can explain the high-level steps of a ray tracer.

+# Day15 - 2021-03-02
+- Students will understand the basic history of graphics file formats
+- Students can explain the pros and cons of the obj format
+- Students can explain the pros and cons of the fbx format
+- Students can parse a obj file
+- Students are familiar with winding order.